reactiveui/website/input/docs/handbook/events/index.md

 ## Prefer ReactiveUI.Events over XAML behaviors

 Although XAML behaviors is a nice technique which allows you to bind to any event exposed by a control, it has several drawbacks.
 First, its syntax is quite verbose.
-Second, you lose intellisence when typing the event name.
+Second, you lose intellisense when typing the event name.
 Third, if you'd like to modify the way how your view model reacts to an event, you need to write a new action and/or behavior.
 Consider the following example which uses UWP XAML behaviors:

 ```xml
 <interactivity:Interaction.Behaviors>